 Download a PDF of this information.

-Most dentists are familiar with seeing pits with enamel as it occurs with about a 7% frequency in the general population but occurs in 100% of the TSC population.
-Not all dental pits are cavities; they are just areas where enamel did not form, but they can be the spot where food debris accumulate and become a cavity.
+While enamel pits are estimated to occur in about 7% of the general population- they have been noted to occur in nearly 100% of the TSC population.
+Not all dental pits are cavities; they are just areas where enamel did not form, but can be an area where food can build up and start a cavity.

-The gum tissue often will have small areas of growth called gingival fibromas, and they are benign and do not need treatment unless they become large and a source of irritation or bleeding.
-Once again, they occur in the general population but more so with TSC and can be part of the gum overgrowth that is sometimes a side effect of Dilantin seizure medication.
-Regular dental cleanings (prophylaxis) is a great help in controlling these.
+The gums may have small areas of growth called gingival fibromas, which are mostly harmless and do not need treatment.
+However, they may need treatment if they become large, a source of irritation, bleeding, or an area where food can be trapped.
+They can be part of the gum overgrowth that is sometimes a side effect of Dilantin seizure medication.
+Regular dental cleanings (prophylaxis) are a great help in controlling these.

 Cutando A, Gil JA, Lopez J (2000) Oral health management implications in patients with tuberous sclerosis.
 Oral Surg Oral Med Oral Pathol Oral Radiol Endod 90(4):430-5